skyformat99/lora_device_lib/wrappers/arduino/readme.md

 of the repository.

 You can also use it to build the examples if you have arduino-builder installed.
-Built examples appear in the built folder.
+Built examples appear in the build folder.